Parents and Guardians

 - Participating in conversations and discussions while following rules (including listening to others and taking turns speaking)

-Writing: Somerville's new writing model introduced in the Fall of 2013 emphasizes giving students many opportunities to write each day across subject areas.
+Writing: Somerville's writing program emphasizes giving students many opportunities to write each day across subject areas.
 As they write during the year, students will be working on:

 - Writing a title